+Third station

-Third station Jesus falls for the first time
+Jesus falls for the first time

 It is the weight of the cross that pushes him down, but he bends and bows his head as though in prayer.
-They sharp peaks and sky are even more menacing as they highlight the vulnerable white of the upturned Third station (Short silence) After the last supper he had gone out to the garden of Gethsemane to pray.
+They sharp peaks and sky are even more menacing as they highlight the vulnerable white of the upturned feet.

+Third station (Short silence) After the last supper he had gone out to the garden of Gethsemane to pray.
 He had been arrested and gone through all the nervous tension and trauma of two trials, one before the religious authorities, the other before Pilate.
 He had been whipped and humiliated and exposed to the hostility of the crowds.
 He will have been weak and exhausted even before taking the cross It is not surprising that he stumbled and fell with the heavy weight.
 In his ministry Jesus had said "Come to me all who are burdened and heavy laden and I will give rest to your souls.
 My yoke is easy, my burden is light".
 Here he himself is burdened-but burdened for the sake of humanity.
-He is the living God who bears our burdens now-the load of all those who are stressed and strained, at the end of their tether, tempted to give up, falling into despair.
-He enters into our burdens in order to lift them into his presence, into his unbreakable union with the father.
+He is the living God who bears our burdens -the load on all those who are stressed and strained, at the end of their tether, tempted to give up, falling into despair.
+He enters into all who are heavy laden in order to lift them into his presence, into his unbreakable union with the father.
+As Jesus bends over there is an extraordinary repose in his face and body.
+His hands are not full of tension but hold the cross gently.
+Beneath the pain and turbulent emotions his being is one with the Father.
+In his poise and repose he is upheld, and in him we are upheld too.
+'Surely he hath borne our griefs and carried our sorrow' as Isaiah foresaw many years before.
+'Come to me all who are burdened and heavy laden and I will give rest to your souls.'
+'May we who are fatigued by the changes and chances of this fleeting world repose on thy changelessness.'

 Fourth station

 Jesus meets his mother, Mary

 Jesus looks down on his mother, pity in his face, and holds her hand.
 She reaches out to touch him but looks away unable to bear what is happening to her son.

+Fourth Station